1836 Project: Development

-House Bill 2497 was passed in June 2021, receiving support from Republicans and Democrats, and was signed into law by Texas Governor Greg Abbott.
-Republicans attached amendments to the bill requiring the project to also raise awareness of the state’s Christian heritage, its traditions of owning guns, and the Texas origins of the annual Juneteenth holiday.
-Democrats amended the bill and added requirements to include the contributions to the state by people of Hispanic ancestry.
-A requirement was also added by Democrats to include the historical roles that Texans have played in bolstering voting rights since the 1960s.
+House Bill 2497 was passed in May 2021, receiving support from Republicans and Democrats, and was signed into law by Texas Governor Greg Abbott.
+The 1836 project’s main goal shall be to “promote awareness among residents of this state of the following as they relate to the history of prosperity and democratic freedom in this state.”
+The committee states this is to be done by promoting awareness of the following: the indigenous peoples, the spanish and mexican heritage, Tejanos, the African-American heritage, Texas war for independence, juneteenth, annexation of Texas, the christian heritage, heritage of keeping and bearing firearms, the founding documents of the state, the founders, state civics, and the role of this state in passing the federal Voting Rights Act of 1965.
 House lawmakers passed the bill by a margin of 124 to 19.

 The law went into effect on September 1, 2021, and will expire in 2036.
 The project is named after the year Texas won independence from Mexico during the Texas Revolution and is funded by the Texas Education Agency.
 The bill is meant to promote a "patriotic education" to the state’s residents.
 The 1836 Project is made up of a nine-member advisory committee tasked with promoting the state’s history to Texas residents, primarily through pamphlets given to people receiving driver’s licenses.
 Committee members were appointed by Abbott, Lieutenant Governor Dan Patrick and House Speaker Dade Phelan.
 The project also awards students for their knowledge of the state’s history and values through the Gubernatorial 1836 Award.

-The law details specific historical topics that are to be included in the project, including indigenous people, the state’s Spanish and Mexican heritage, Tejanos, and Juneteenth.
+It is believed by many that Texas’s 1836 project was inspired by a few similar projects that happened in the years leading up to it.
+Harvey Graff’s article “Battle of the Books speculates that the 1836 project was enacted in order to combat the New York Times “1619 project” which is a deliberate plan to rewrite American history by systematically including people of color, whose first non-native ancestors arrived in Virginia in 1619 as slaves.
+The article also mentions Trump’s 1776 Project that begins the history of the United States with the Revolution, additionally, most forms of conflict, including racial and gender, are erased from history in favor of a push for freedoms that predominantly benefit a white man.